reasnov/laravel-common-modules/docs/master/architecture.md

 *   **Usage:** When a domain module needs to authorize an action based on roles or permissions.
 *   **How it Works:**
     1. The `User` module defines a `Policy`.
-    2. The `Core` module provides the data (Roles/Permissions) via a seeder.
+    2. The `Shared` module provides the data (Roles/Permissions) via a seeder.
     3. The `Permission` module handles the underlying storage logic.
     4. The domain module simply calls `$user->can('permission.name')`.
 It doesn't need to know about the `Permission` module or the specific models being used.